-We have implemented numerous resource reduction and recycling initiatives related to our buildings, vehicles and business supplies.
-We encourage the use of electronic customer communications to cut costs and reduce paper waste.
+Over the past several years, we implemented many resource reduction and recycling initiatives related to our buildings, vehicles and business supplies.
+We encourage electronic customer communications to cut costs and reduce paper waste.

 Programs and Performance

 Allstate operates a fleet of approximately 3,000 sedans and SUVs to support the business travel requirements of the Claims, Distribution and Service BusinessesMarket Facing Businesses teams.
 In 2020, we reduced the use of our fleet and relied more on aerial surveys for claims data, in order to reduce in-person interactions.
 Several years ago, we started to use more hybrid vehicles to improve fuel economy and reduce CO2 output.
 As of early 2020, our fleet was about 50% hybrid.
 We encourage employees to choose a hybrid sedan by lowering the associated personal use fee.
 Allstate’s goal is to have 100% hybrid vehicles by 2025.

 We make every effort to keep documents electronic.
 Allstate has a Print Optimization and Paperless Task Force made up of business unit leaders from across the company.
 It monitors and tracks employee and customer printing and paper use and works with Corporate Brand to make employees aware of the operational and ecological costs of printing.

 For necessary paper documents, Allstate maintains a secure program so these can be shredded and recycled.
 Through third-party vendors, Allstate employees recycled 3.84 million pounds of paper during 2019-2020.
 This helped save 32,878 trees from being used for new paper production.